suurjaak/rosros/README.md

 API helpers
 -----------

-Convenience helper functions for working with message types and data.
+Functionality for working with message types and data and metainfo.
 Can be used as stand-alone library functions without initializing rosros core.

 | Function                                | Description                                                                                   | Arguments